NYC Ferry in New York

 Taking a bike

 If you are planning on renting a bike in New York, you can make it an extra special experience by adding a ferry ride.
-Choose, for example, to pick up your bike at the Brooklyn Bridge.
+For example, you can pick up your bike at the Brooklyn Bridge.
 Then spend some time cycling the streets of Lower Manhattan before taking the bike on the ferry over to Brooklyn.
 This costs just $1 on top of the normal ticket price of $2.75.
 Cycle through Brooklyn Heights and DUMBO and ride back to Manhattan over the Brooklyn Bridge.
 You could even make a day trip out of it and cycle from Williamsburg to Greenpoint.
 Then take the ferry, from there, back over to Manhattan where you can cycle through Midtown towards Central Park and return your bike there.